ng-n/kbot/README.md

 ## My Telegram Bot t.me/ng_n_bot

 This is a Telegram bot built with Go and Cobra library.
+> You can check the bitcoin price by /getbitcoinprice command.

 ## Usage